 AND NOT TO FORGET: THE QUILTS

 Of course, I haven’t mentioned that during the years the Circus toured around America, I was collecting old quilts on the side.
 I first saw these treasures in small town thrift shops and was smitten by their beauty.
-I loved touching them and looking at the wonderful old fabrics.
+I loved touching them and was in awe of the wonderful old fabrics.
 I started buying them and studying the historical literature about quilts.
 It felt like I was holding pieces of precious history in my hands.
 I especially loved them since I seem to have been born with two left hands and am positively the least craftsy person I have ever met.

 Antique quilts, at that time, hadn’t been ‘discovered’ as folk art and so it was easy to buy them for only a few dollars each.
 After some years, without meaning to, somehow I assembled a collection of over one hundred quilts.

 Naturally when I moved to London my quilts came with me.
 After doing a number of exhibits and writing a book for HarperCollins ( The American Quilt Story under the pen name of Susan Jenkins ) about the history of American women and quilting traditions, I decided to start a publishing company in 1992.
 It was a leap to be sure.
 But then I was used to leaps.
 The company, based in an old warehouse a few blocks from where I lived in Islington, was originally called Museum Quilts Publications.
 At first we published only books about quilting.
 Then we moved onto other crafts, cooking, biography, health, history, gift and more.
 And after a few years we had a team of 35 people in both London and New York and were producing a lot of books on all kinds of subjects.
 And our name had changed to MQP Books, LTD.

 I was CEO and publisher of that company for 16 years.